 1.5 Foundation Degree: an employment-related higher education qualification delivered through further education colleges.
 It is designed primarily to provide close-to-home study opportunities for students who wish to improve their career prospects by acquiring skills in areas of skills shortage.

-1.6 Good Academic Standing: a student who is in good academic standing is one who has satisfactorily completed the assessment requirements for progress to the next level of the course or to graduate.
-A student will not be deemed to be in good academic standing where they are required to take or redeem performance in modules before proceeding to the next level of the course or graduating.
-A student not in good academic standing may not proceed to the next stage without the permission of the relevant Programme Board of Examiners.
+1.6 Good Academic Standing: a student who is in good academic standing is one who has satisfactorily completed the assessment requirements for progress to the next stage of the programme or to graduate.
+A student will not be deemed to be in good academic standing where they are required to take or redeem performance in modules before proceeding to the next stage of the programme or graduating.
+A student not in good academic standing may not proceed to the next stage of the prgramme.

 1.7 Honours Degree: the primary degree programme for which all undergraduate students are normally registered in the first instance.
 For an Honours degree, eighteen modules (360 credit points) must be taken, and a minimum of six modules (120 credit points) must be at Level 3 (FHEQ Level 6) or higher.